-- f.
-Negotiating Committees and staff negotiator will utilize the resources of the staff attorney and grievance chairpersons in identifying needed improvements to the grievance and system board provisions, for knowledge of current contract grievances, grievances which have been sustained, for possible incorporation in the agreement, as well as for attempting to correct or reverse arbitrations in which AFA-CWA's grievances have been denied. - g.
-Assist AFA-CWA International in preparing for system board by assuring that all the company memos and bulletins on contract issues are compiled and preserved.
-These can be important evidence in contract cases.
-These complete files of memos, bulletins, new and discarded manual revisions will be the property of the council, available for research when filing grievances and during contract cases. - h.
-Up-to-date benefit information is essential when attempting to enforce benefit provisions.
-MEC, LEC councils and Benefit Chairpersons are responsible for promptly sending to AFA-CWA International SPDs, updates, memos or any other printed material provided by the Company regarding benefits. - 3.
-Enforcement - a.
+- a.
 Ensure that sufficient copies of the Summary and the new contract are provided to the International Office so that staff has access to these documents when needed, including the contract in electronic format.
 In particular, the staff attorneys, staff negotiators and ISR's should receive a copy of the summary and a copy of each contract, so that they will be familiar with the first contract or the changes to an existing contract. - b.
 From time to time, there are no notes or proposals from prior negotiations in the MEC or LEC office.
 This places the local grievance representatives at a serious disadvantage when researching grievances.
 Each Negotiating Committee should maintain a complete set of notes, including both AFA-CWA and Company proposals, which will become the permanent possession of that MEC or LEC council.
 Or, since some MEC's and LEC's lack the space to maintain voluminous records, a complete set instead could be sent to AFA-CWA Research for archiving.
 The staff negotiators will continue to submit reports to the Director of Collective Bargaining, which include all AFA-CWA and Company proposals, a copy of the negotiations notes and other relevant documents.
-These reports are kept at AFA-CWA International for use when researching for a case, and as a backup to the records kept by the MEC or LEC office.
-(Board 2016) - c.
-Develop a user-friendly contract violation reporting system for the membership to use, which should include the following: - (1) An internet site or email form for reporting contract violations; - (2) Reports should be directed initially to LEC or grievance rep; - (3) Reports should be reviewable by SBA attorney for SBA research; - (4) Reports should be collected for reference for future negotiations prep (to be reviewed by staff negotiator and negotiating committee when developing the next opener). - d.
+These reports are kept at AFA-CWA International for use when researching for a case, and as a backup to the records kept by the MEC or LEC office. - Develop a user-friendly contract violation reporting system for the membership to use, which should include the following: - (1) An internet site or email form for reporting contract violations; - (2) Reports should be directed initially to LEC or grievance rep; - (3) Reports should be reviewable by SBA attorney for SBA research; - (4) Reports should be collected for reference for future negotiations prep (to be reviewed by staff negotiator and negotiating committee when developing the next opener). - d.
 Contract settlements and arbitration victories should be published to the membership. - e.
 Encourage LEC's/MEC's to take action against recurring or egregious contract violations, in addition to the standard filing of a grievance.
 This includes petitions, picketing, informational leafleting, press releases, crew room sits, and so on.